jw2856/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy of 96.0%
 * test set accuracy of 94.0%

-I started with the suggested LeNet architecture, with parameter settings as indicated above.
+I used with the suggested LeNet architecture, with parameter settings as indicated above.
 From the outset, it seemed like the base architecture seemed to work decently, though did not hit the target validation accuracies for this project.
 When the results started to indicate that overfitting the test set might be occurring, dropout was very successful, and turning up the number of epochs seemed to push me consistently past the target accuracy.

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: